rohanshakya1316/JavaScript-Mini-Projects/README.md

 14. Side Bar (Hamburger)  --> Demonstration of sidebar using hamburger symbol.

 15. Image Gallery Rotating Simulation --> Images are rotating in the gallery.

+16. Recipe Book --> Using the API connected to Foodista, generated the dynamic list of recipes fetching data from the API.